ZhengdiYu/Arbitrary-Hands-3D-Reconstruction/README.md

 The pytorch implementation of MANO is based on [manopth](https://github.com/hassony2/manopth).
 We use some parts of the great code from [ROMP](https://github.com/Arthur151/ROMP/).
 For MANO segmentation and rendering, we follow [zc-alexfan](https://github.com/zc-alexfan/render_mano_ih).
 We thank all the authors for their impressive works!

 ## Contact
-For technical questions, please contact zhengdi.yu@durham.ac.uk or ZhengdiYu@hotmail.com
+For technical questions, please contact z.yu23@imperial.ac.uk or ZhengdiYu@hotmail.com

 For commercial licensing, please contact shaolihuang@tencent.com